 The Jimmy Dolan Notch trail will begin on the level but will get progressively steeper as you turn southward toward the notch.
-After the turn south, the stream on your right is the headwaters of the Schoharie Creek, the waters here will begin the 120+ mile journey to the Hudson River!
+After the turn south, the stream on your right is the Schoharie Creek’s headwaters; the waters here will begin the 120+ mile journey to the Hudson River!
 The Schoharie offers some great fishing along the way.
 The trail will make a few turns on the ascent so keep trail markers in sight.

-On one hike we found a lone hiker “lost” and wondering looking for the trail.
-When the leaves are down, as you gain elevation stop and take in the views.
-At 1.6 miles (2 miles from the trailhead) from the junction, you will reach the high notch (3,100′ +).
+We found a lone hiker “lost” and wondering, looking for the trail on one hike.
+When the leaves are down, as you gain elevation, stop and take in the views.
+You will reach the high notch at 1.6 miles (2 miles from the trailhead) from the junction (3,100′ +).

 View from Jimmy Dolan Notch

-I’ve had a few people say they could not find the view “at the notch”.
-The view is found via a path leading south and losing a bit of elevation.
+I’ve had a few people say they could not find the view “at the notch.”
+The vista is found via a path leading south and losing a bit of elevation.
 It can be quite rough, especially as you get closer to the view.
-When icy or wet watch your footing.
+When icy or wet, watch your footing.

 Having said that, this is a good view and a wonderful place to sit with its southern exposure.
 Even though the sometimes busy Devil’s Path is only a few hundred feet away, the notch takes on a completely different feel, wilder.
 Above the notch to the west is an at-large campsite.